truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 See the [TrueNAS Security Advisories site](https://security.truenas.com/) for additional details about the Samba security update.

 **Known Issue**
-An issue was found after 22.12.4.1 was released that disrupts migrations from CORE to SCALE 22.12.4.1 due to how the /home directory is handled during the update process.
+An issue was found after 22.12.4.1 was released that disrupts migrations from CORE to SCALE 22.12.4.1 due to how the /home directory is handled during the update process ([NAS-124623](https://ixsystems.atlassian.net/browse/NAS-124623)).
-See [NAS-124623](https://ixsystems.atlassian.net/browse/NAS-124623) for details and a workaround if you encountered this issue when attempting to migrate from TrueNAS CORE to SCALE 22.12.4.1.
+If you encountered this issue when attempting to migrate from TrueNAS CORE to SCALE 22.12.4.1, run the command `mkdir /home` in the TrueNAS CORE web interface shell and re-apply the upgrade.

-Otherwise, users that intend to migrate from TrueNAS CORE to SCALE 22.12 (Bluefin) can the 22.12.4.2 hotfix release to avoid this issue.
+Otherwise, users that intend to migrate from TrueNAS CORE to SCALE 22.12 (Bluefin) can directly migrate to the 22.12.4.2 hotfix release to avoid this issue.

 ## 22.12.4
 **October 3, 2023**